deLaDude/theMusicScene/README.md

 # IMPORTANT NOTE:
 The playlist features do not sync with the turntable queue panel so you should only use one or the other.

-This extensions is currently in Alpha development.
+This extension is currently in Alpha development.
 Bugs and odd behavior is to be expected.

 # Installation